holgerbrandl/kalasim/docs/userguide/docs/resource.md

 <!--todo learn from https://simpy.readthedocs.io/en/latest/topical_guides/resources.html#preemptiveresource-->

-If a component requests from a preemptive resource, it may bump component(s) that are claiming from the resource, provided these have a lower priority = higher value).
+If a component requests from a preemptive resource, it may bump component(s) that are claiming from the resource, provided these have a lower priority.
 If component is bumped, it releases the resource and is then activated, thus essentially stopping the current action (usually `hold` or `passivate`).

 Therefore, a component claiming from a preemptive resource should check whether the component is bumped or still claiming at any point where they can be bumped.
 This can be done with the method `Component.isClaiming(resource)` which is `true` if the component is claiming from the resource, or the opposite (Component.isBumped) which is `true` is the component is not claiming from the resource.